cortezjl/MyWorkWeek/ProjectPlan.md

 ### Week 5

-- [ ] Create the template for all jsps using bootstrap or materialize
+- [ ] Create the template for all jsps using bootstrap 4
 - [ ] Weekly journal entry
 - [ ] Add the timeOffRequest table
 - [ ] Add the timeOffRequest entity
 - [ ] Create the timeOffRequest dao
 - [ ] Create the timeOffRequest dao unit tests
-- [ ] Add a jsp to display employee and timeOffRequests
+- [ ] Add a jsp to display users and timeOffRequests
+- [ ] Add jsp to add a user
-- [ ] Add jsp to add an employee
+- [ ] Add jsp to add time off request

 ### Week 6
+- [ ] Add update and delete functionality in jsp for user and timeOffRequest
 - [ ] Create db on AWS
 - [ ] Deploy to AWS for first time
 - [ ] Weekly journal entry
-- [ ] Create schedule table
+- [ ] Create schedule and schedule_detail table
-- [ ] Add the schedule entity (test and prod dbs)
+- [ ] Add the schedule and schedule_detail entity (test and prod dbs)
-=- [ ] Add update and delete functionality in jsp for user and timeOffRequest
 - [ ] Build the Schedule display jsp
-- [ ] Build the Schedule add/update/delete jsp
+- [ ] Build the Schedule add/update jsp
 - [ ] Prepare for Checkpoint 2: Database designed and created, at least one DAO implemented with Hibernate, DAO is unit tested, Log4J is implemented (no System.out.printlns), class design and any other diagrams you plan to use have been created.

 ### Week 7